Placental Abruption

 • Amount of blood you’ve lost.

-Generally, the severity of the abruption and gestational age of the fetus are the two most important factors:
+Generally, the severity of the abruption and gestational age of the fetus are the two most important factors in determining treatment.

-• If your abruption is severe and the health of you or the fetus are at risk, immediate delivery may be necessary.
+• If the abruption is severe and the health of you or the fetus is at risk, immediate delivery may be necessary even if the fetus isn’t close to term (37 weeks of pregnancy).

-• If the abruption gets worse or you or the fetus are in danger at any time, the baby will be delivered via emergency Cesarean section.
+• If the abruption is severe, delivery may need to happen immediately.
+If you or the fetus is in danger at any time, the baby will be delivered (typically via emergency C-section).

 Prevention